 As with any other websites, when you enter Lisk Explorer, certain personal data is being collected from you (see Website above for the types of personal data being collected).
-These information are necessary for connecting to servers where Lisk Explorer is hosted and for browsing the website.
+These information are necessary for connecting to servers where Lisk Explorer is hosted and for browsing the website; the applicable legal basis is the performance of the contract under GDPR Art.6.1(b) (terms and conditions of using the website).
 No additional personal data is being collected from you.

 Your personal data will be processed also by our main contractor Lightcurve.
 Lisk and Lightcurve act as Joint-controllers in regards to this processing activity, since Lightcurve helps us to manage and host Lisk Explorer.

 In order to determine a geolocation of every node of a particular network (Lisk Mainnet, Lisk Testnet, Lisk Betanet) we share its IP address with a third-party service provider Maxmind (https://www.maxmind.com/en/home).
 Maxmind provides us with as accurate geolocation data as possible which is then displayed at Lisk Explorer’s Network Monitor (Home/Network Monitor).
 The data is processed as long as a node is connected to the network.